arismendyl97/classifying-gender-by-name/README.md

 1. **Prepare the Dataset**
    - Navigate to the `data_cleaning` folder.
-   - Run the `prepare_dataset.ipynb` script to generate the training, validation, and testing datasets.
+   - Run the `prepare_dataset.py` script to generate the training, validation, and testing datasets.

 2. **Train the Model**
    - Navigate to the `training` folder.
-   - Run the `training_model.ipynb` script to start training the LSTM model.
+   - Run the `training_model.py` script to start training the LSTM model.
 The training process will be logged and monitored using MLflow.

 3. **Retrieve the Best Model**
-   - After training, run the `best_model.ipynb` script to retrieve and save the best-performing model using the MLflow API.
+   - After training, run the `best_model.py` script to retrieve and save the best-performing model using the MLflow API.

 ## Requirements